bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 This approach keeps the initial concept straightforward, focusing on how applying force over a distance results in work done.

-Yes, energy is required to apply a force, especially if that force results in movement and thus work.
+Energy is required to apply a force, especially if that force results in movement and thus work.

 1. Force and Energy: